Quandela/Perceval/docs/source/reference/logging.rst

 --------------------

 For logging to be useful, it needs to be configured, meaning setting the levels for each channel and if log are saved in a file.
-Setting a level for a channel means that any log with a less important level will not be displayed/save.
+Setting a level for a channel means that any log with a less important level will not be displayed/saved.

-In most cases, only the user & general channel needs to be so configured, since all relevant messages will be log here.
+In most cases, only the user & general channel needs to be so configured, since all relevant messages will be logged here.

 Example
 ^^^^^^^